darrennorris/ANAimport/README.md

 `source("ana_import.R")`

-`#Tell R name and location of the file with the data.
-Here the rain data file is in the working directory`
+`#Tell R the name and location of the file with the data.
+Here the text file with the data is in the working directory`

 `chmaraca <- "chuvas_T_08361007.txt"`